JoshuaMarden/BTC_Analyser/README.md

 Examines the influence of large amounts of economic data (debt, futures, interest, ETFs) on bitcoin Price.

 First historic economic data and the price of BTC over time is downloaded.
-That data is detrended following an Automated Dickie-Fuller test and a preliminary multiple regression analysis is performed.
+The data is detrended following an Automated Dickie-Fuller test and a preliminary multiple regression analysis is performed.
 You will have the choice to manually detrend it or allow it to be automatically detrended (recommended).